Lockheed C-130 Hercules in Australian service: C-130J acquisition and planned fleet expansion

 The ADF's 2020 Force Structure Plan identified a need to replace the C-130J Hercules with an expanded fleet of transport aircraft.
 In 2021 the RAAF requested information from Lockheed Martin about how it could supply 24 new C-130J-30s as well as six KC-130J aerial refuelling variants.
-The RAAF has also approached Airbus, Embraer and Kawasaki for information about the models of transport aircraft each company produces.
+The RAAF also approached Airbus, Embraer and Kawasaki for information about the transport aircraft each company produces.
 On 1 November 2022 the Department of Defence announced that, after evaluating a range of designs, it had concluded that only an expanded fleet of newly built C-130Js would meet the RAAF's needs.
-The variant selected is the C-130J-30, which is 4 m longer than the RAAF's existing C-130Js.
-Approval will be sought from the government in 2023 for this purchase, up to 24 C-130Js potentially being acquired.
+The variant selected is the C-130J-30, which is 4 m longer than the standard C-130J and is the variant currently in RAAF service.
+Approval was to be sought from the government in 2023 for this purchase, up to 24 C-130Js potentially being acquired.
 Ahead of Australian Government approval, the US State Department agreed to the potential sale of up to 24 C-130Js and associated equipment to Australia in November 2022.
 The Australian Defence Business Review reported that this acquisition may also be used to replace the RAAF's fleet of Alenia C-27J Spartans.
+In July 2023 the government announced that 20 C-130Js would be ordered to replace the current Hercules fleet.
+The first of the new C-130s is scheduled to be delivered in 2027.